The most perfect better-than-takeout Orange Chicken is coming your way!! You'll never be more than 15 minutes away from the perf meal!

-I don’t know about you guys – but we did a LOT of takeout in November.
+I don’t know about you guys - but we did a LOT of takeout in November.
 Mostly because we didn’t have a home and were hotel living thanks to the house renovation!!
 And I overdid it on the ordering.
 I’m THRILLED to be back in the kitchen and having full control over what goes into my food // yes I am a control freak.
-So… that brings me to this very important Better Than Takeout Orange Chicken recipe that should be added to your weekly line up asap!
-It’s def not the most traditional holiday recipe — but hello it’s homemade orange chicken and everyone is going to think you’re a rock star!!
+So… that brings me to this very important Homemade Orange Chicken recipe that should be added to your weekly line up asap!
+It’s def not the most traditional holiday recipe -- but hello it’s homemade orange chicken and everyone is going to think you’re a rock star!!

 Let’s talk about a few quick tips for the orange chicken.

 1: the chicken is easy to prep and no you cannot skip the cornstarch.
 It’s a vital element in making it crispy!!
 Also you need to make sure the chicken is blotted TOTALLY dry before adding into the cornstarch egg white mixture otherwise the coating wont stick.
 This is crucial, especially if the chicken was previously frozen and defrosted.

 2: you need a LARGE pot for frying and it's best to fry this in small batches.
 If you overcrowd the pan and fry too many pieces of chicken at once, the coating will come off.
 Don't be afraid to cook the chicken in batches for optimum results.